-Now that legalization has finally passed the New Jersey legislature it remains to be seen what happens next with the details and the on the local level.
+Legalization has finally passed the New Jersey legislature.
+It remains to be seen what happens next with the details and the on the local level.

-Senate President Steve Sweeney (D-Gloucester) proposed another referendum to guarantee money derived from cannabis sales goes toward social programs and the police.
-However, neither Governor Phil Murphy, Speaker Craig Coughlin (D-Middlesex), nor any advocacy groups have endorsed the proposal, which means it will likely die.
+Senate President Steve Sweeney (D-Gloucester) proposed another referendum.
+That would be to guarantee money derived from cannabis sales goes toward social programs and the police.
+However, neither Governor Phil Murphy, Speaker Craig Coughlin (D-Middlesex), nor any advocacy groups have endorsed the proposal.
+That means it will likely die.

-“New Jersey voters spoke out, and now I am hopeful that we are beginning a new era for our state,” said the Reverend Dr. Charles Boyer.
+“New Jersey voters spoke out.
+I am hopeful that we are beginning a new era for our state,” said the Reverend Dr. Charles Boyer.
 “We look forward to Governor Murphy signing this bill into law expeditiously.
-This legislation alone will not end New Jersey’s history of institutional racism, but this is a critical step in our path forward.
+This legislation alone will not end New Jersey’s history of institutional racism.
+But this is a critical step in our path forward.
 There can be no more delays in the progress to legalize and decriminalize cannabis.”

 Hoboken is continuing to tout itself as a center of the nascent cannabis industry in New Jersey.

-The City Council is requesting that Hudson County municipalities that are most accessible to New York City be permitted to generate sufficient revenue, above the two percent tax rate.
+The City Council requested that Hudson County municipalities near New York City be permitted to generate sufficient revenue above the two percent tax rate.

 It’s highly unlikely their results will come to fruition.